 - Hearing Loss: Constant exposure to excessive workplace noise can result in hearing loss, which can severely affect a worker’s ability to perform required tasks.

 If you have questions about your injury, it’s always wise to consult with an experienced FELA attorney in order to better understand your full rights to recover damages.
 If you’ve been injured either through an accident or occupational hazard call Brian White for a free and confidential consultation.

-FELA requires an injured employee immediately report any injury to a supervisor.
-Prompt reporting eliminates the railroads opportunity to deny a claim because the injury took place off the job.
+FELA requires an injured employee to immediately report any injury to a supervisor.
+Prompt reporting eliminates the railroad’s opportunity to deny a claim because the injury took place off the job.
 As soon as possible after an injury, it’s vital you speak to an experienced FELA attorney who can assist you in properly filing a claim and to receive prompt medical care.

-An injured worker can see any physician and is not obligated to see a company approved doctor.
+An injured worker can see any physician and is not obligated to see a company-approved doctor.
 It’s important to a workers’ health as well as his ability to recover damages that a doctor’s visit be scheduled immediately.
 Your right to medical attention includes any specialist your physician requires you to see.

 If an injured party is successful in a claim, he can recover money for pain and suffering, mental anguish, physical impairment, physical disfigurement, loss of wages in the past, and loss of future earning capacity, vocational rehabilitation damages and other types of damages.
 Often these awards are significant.
 Consulting an experienced FELA attorney can affect your future health and financial welfare for years to come.

-Brian White | FELA Injury Lawyer Houston
+Contact a FELA Injury Lawyer in Houston Today

 We never charge a fee until we win your case.
 The longer you wait to speak to an experienced FELA attorney, the more difficult your case becomes to complete successfully.
 If a loved one has died as the result of a railroad injury, Contact us to find out about your right to recover damages and expenses.